Stavrakiskall/Simple-Calculator/README.md

 # Simple-Calculator
-Just a simple Calculator made with Python
+Just a simple Calculator made with Python that also uses Tkinter and ttkthemes